professor-swansosj/Module-3-Companion/README.md

 ## Software Defined Networking Course

-> **Welcome to Your API Learning Journey!** This is a **companion lab** for your graded assignment.
+> **Welcome to Your API Learning Journey!** This is a **companion** for CNT3105C - Lab 3: Introduction to APIs.
 The more you practice here, the easier your graded lab will be!
 This repository is designed for experimentation - try things, break things, and learn from them.

 ## 🎯 What You'll Practice